omarirfa/Senti_AI/README.md

 **Note**

-The app will be used to delve deep into dependency injection using dagger 2 and performing unit and UI testing using Junit and Espresso respectively.
+The app will be used to delve deep into dependency injection using dagger 2 and performing unit and UI testing using JUnit and Espresso respectively.